dave45678/ProgrammingFundamentals/github_pages.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"></script>
 ```

 Add the following code between script tags or as an external script.
-I saved mine in a file called listrepos.js which is in the javascript directory.
+I saved mine in a file called listrepos.js which is in a directory I created called scripts.

 ```javascript